 SketchAR is for both professional artists and people who have always wanted to but have been unable to draw.
 Simple and convenient to use, SketchAR is available for both iOS and Android devices.
 It works by displaying a virtual image of the subject to be drawn on the surface where the tracing and drawing will take place, such as a canvas, paper or wallboard.
 Holding a Smartphone in one hand showing the image to be drawn, the user’s other hand traces the virtual lines displayed on the surface.
 SketchAR comes preloaded with stock sketches or photos transferred from a camera can be converted and used.

 Another useful AR learning tool is Google Translate, which provides translations in 103 languages from Afrikaans to Zulu and everything in between.
 Google Translate can interpret single words, phrases or entire web pages.
 It works in 3 ways: entering text by typing, hand writing text on a screen with a stylus or speaking the words into a device with the free iOS or Android app installed.
 Whatever method is selected, the translation is displayed on the screen in the requested language.
 Google translate also supports two-way instant speech translation in 32 languages.

 Augmented Reality and the Future of Education

 Augmented Reality is growing in all industries.
 Still, Augmented Reality is an unsettled area for teaching and education.
 Though, it opens up myriad of opportunities providing new, interactive tools to catch up students’ attention and helping them discover more.
 Students get instrument to easily learn new complex concepts and study visual examples.
-Last but not least, children will be motivated to learn more through gamification of learning.
+Last but not least, children will be motivated to learn more through ar toys.